 intolerance go hand by hand.

-In the literature, there are often metabolic phenotypes that only arise in adulthood.
-However, upon further review, many of these nutrient restriction models illicit a reduction in birth weight or body weight in early life.
-We edited that to make the conclusions much more mild and to reflect that our model does not find any differences in offspring weight, which is in opposition to these models, but consistent with the other paper evaluating gestational TRF in a rodent model.
+In the rodent IUGR literature, there are often metabolic phenotypes that only arise in adulthood, after a dietary challenge, or even in sex-specific manors.
+Upon further detailed review, some, but not all of these rodent nutrient restriction models cause a reduction in birth weight or body weight in early life, something we did not observe here.
+This is distinct from the human definition of IUGR which requires reduced birth weight.
+We edited our manuscript such that our conclusions are more mild and to clarify that our model does not find any differences in offspring weight.
+Our data however is consistent with the other papers evaluating gestational TRF in a rodent model.
 On page 16 lines 333-page 17 lines 340 of the revised manuscript we note:

 “The phenotype in male offspring from time-restricted feeding bears resemblance to animal models of mild intrauterine nutrient restriction, where glucose intolerance in resultant offspring can be a common phenotype.
 First described by Barker and colleagues, offspring who were deprived of nutrition in utero were more likely to develop chronic, nutrition-related disease in adulthood (21).
 Since that time, multiple animal models for gestational nutrient restriction were developed; maternal overnutrition during pregnancy, maternal caloric restriction, maternal protein restriction, and surgically induced placental insufficiency through late gestation uterine artery ligation.”